 Never was the world so glorious, never were we so sure that the brightest future was ours, as it says in the standard Swedish student song.
 Even though the song in Latin is essentially saying ‘Let’s rejoice while we are young, for tomorrow we’ll be dead’, the second part was not on our minds that day.

 After I got back into the party room, my boyfriend had just arrived, since he had been working at his part-time dentistry job, and we danced and danced.
 Oh blissful carefree joy, but oh so different from what was coming.

-After the hoopla was over in Malmö, I and two friends from my all-girls’ school went to Stockholm to go on celebrating with a friend of ours whose family had moved to Stockholm.
-I was staying in the maid’s room in the apartment of my uncle, Arne’s brother.
+After the hoopla was over in Malmö, I and two friends from my all-girls school went to Stockholm to go on celebrating with a friend of ours, Inger, whose family had moved to Stockholm.
+I was staying in the maid’s room in the apartment of my uncle Birger, Arne’s brother.
 It was a whirlwind of parties and sightseeing and we were all giddy with the feeling of freedom that comes to Swedish graduates after they have passed the difficult Gymnasium exams, first the written tests in March and then four oral exams on the BIG DAY.
 You step out on the front steps of your school and sing the Swedish student song and you wear your white student cap for the first time.
-You get covered in bunches of flowers thrown around your neck by friends and family and you even wear a protective transparent plastic apron to protect your dress.
+You get covered in bunches of flowers thrown around your neck by friends and family and you even wear a transparent plastic apron to protect your dress.
 One friend of my sister’s gave me a bottle of wine as a good joke.
 The papers thought that was funny and I was in the local paper the next day.

 At the party of our friend who lived in an idyllic suburb of Stockholm, I had never had a happier time.
 At some time in the evening, quite late probably since it stays light practically all night even in late May, we went to a huge outdoor dance floor and continued dancing to a hired band.
 It was a dream.
-I may have felt a bit guilty because I’d taken the boyfriend away from our friend who was the hostess, but he was a wonderful dancer and I had never danced so well before or after in my life.
+I may have felt a bit guilty because I had taken the boyfriend away from our friend who was the hostess, but he was a wonderful dancer and I had never danced so well before or after in my life.
 He taught me a folkloric dance that I’d never dreamed of being able to dance.
 And of course there were waltzes and polka and god-knows-what, other than the pretty boring foxtrot.
 But the amazing thing about this late evening was that this very temporary boyfriend of mine made me dance hambo, an old Swedish dance folklorique which is not at all easy.
 He was a wonderful dancer and I just followed his directions.
 It was great fun.

-Unfortunately, he felt that he didn’t really have a future as a theater director after all, and that the best solution for him would be to change professions and become a Gymnasium teacher in Swedish and history.
+Arne got to see that he didn’t really have a future as a theater director after all, and that the best solution for him would be to change professions and become a Gymnasium teacher in Swedish and history.
 This made for quite a bit of change in our home, and Mother left the theater too when Arne did.
 It was a cruel blow, to Arne first of all, but his firmly built-in self-confidence saved him.
 He had a most secure upbringing and that was what made him adjust to his new situation in life.

 We had to sublet our apartment.
-I had no home any more.
-Arne wasn’t going to be paid during his student teaching semester, a barbaric practice that has luckily changed since then.
-Mother and Arne never had even the smallest savings account.
+I had no home a more.
+Arne was not going to be paid during his student teaching semester, a barbaric practice that has luckily changed since then.
+Mother and Arne never had a savings account.
 We were broke.

-One day we were walking in the street alongside the Botanical Gardens in Lund, after my maidenly visit to his student room.
+One day we were walking in the street alongside the Botanical Gardens in Lund, after my maidenly visit to my boyfriend’s student room.
 We were walking hand in hand on the warm summer’s day, when the WOMAN was coming towards us.
 She opened her arms to him and her bright eyes were shining with love.
-He ran into her arms that swallowed him.
+He ran into her arms that enveloped him.
 I was but a young girl and here was the WOMAN of his life.

 The woman was my sister.